MANIKATO

 He was a boofhead and temperamental, but boy could the powerhouse chestnut sprint

-Manikato, foaled in 1975, was a tall, heavily topped chestnut gelding sired by Manihi, the winner of the VRC Newmarket Handicap, from Markato (by Natural Bid USA).
+MANIKATO, foaled in 1975, was a tall, heavily topped chestnut gelding sired by MANIHI, the winner of the VRC Newmarket Handicap, from MARKATO (by Natural Bid USA).
 Markato was the dam of eight named foals, but Manikato was her only stakes-winner.
-Costing only A$3,500, Manikato had a double cross of Fair Trial in the fourth generation (4m x 4f) and was a descendant of Nearco through his dam, as the offspring of sire Manihi and dam Markato.
-Historically, the lineage included connections to Heroic, Ajax, and Gainsborough representing what proved to be an exceptionally advantageous acquisition with plenty of speed to burn.
+Costing only A$3,500, Manikato had a double cross of FAIR TRIAL, a descendant of NEARCO through his dam.
+Historically, the lineage included connections to HEROIC, AJAX, and GAINSBOROUGH representing what proved to be an exceptionally advantageous quality with plenty of speed to burn.

-The colt exhibited challenging behaviour and was not particularly aesthetically pleasing or well-tempered.
-He was gelded to try and improve his manners, however the intervention proved largely ineffective, and he maintained a heightened state of tension and irritability throughout his life.
+The colt exhibited challenging behaviour and was not particularly aesthetically pleasing or well-tempered to begin with.
+He was gelded to try and improve his manners, however the intervention proved largely ineffective and he maintained a heightened state of tension and irritability throughout his life.
 In his later years, his grittiness and courage were more evident than his speed in continuing to win races, further endearing him to race crowds.
-He was trained by Bob Hoysted who began his career working for his illustrious father, trainer Fred Hoysted, before branching out on his own as a public trainer in 1956.
-Over the course of the following two decades, numerous exceptional horses were prepared, but none surpassed the extraordinary Manikato.
-In 1978, Bob Hoysted assumed the responsibility of training Manikato after the sudden death of his brother Bon.

 RACE RECORD - 47: 29-8-5